 (2) If the right of a person to practise in this State as a legal practitioner is suspended, the legal practitioner is to be taken, during the period of suspension, not to hold a current practice certificate.

-44. Appeals
+44. Reviews

 A legal practitioner may apply to the State Administrative Tribunal for a review of a decision of the Board —